 This review is for Capital One’s Spark Pay mobile processing app.
 If you’re looking for a review of its online sales platform, also called Spark Pay (formerly AmeriCommerce), we’ve got you covered here.

 We all know Capital One, but chances are you haven’t heard much about its mobile processing company, Spark Pay.
 The Capital One mobile processing app has had surprisingly little press since its mid-2013 re-launch and re-branding.
 (It was formerly owned by the credit card processing hardware company Verifone and was called SAIL.)
 Spark Pay has had a few tweaks since then, but overall the feel remains the same as the original Verifone service.
-A few independent reviewers have chimed in, mostly with neutral/positive feedback, but overall adoption is coming slowly.
-Only 78 users have left reviews in iTunes app store, for instance, and that’s counting all versions combined (admittedly, up from just 33 when we last checked in).
-Numbers are higher on Google Play — 405, in fact — but that’s still quite a small number for a service offered by a company as large as Capital One.
+A few independent reviewers have chimed in, mostly with neutral/positive feedback, but overall adoption is… disappointingly slow.
+Only 122 users have left reviews in iTunes app store, for instance, and that’s counting all versions combined (admittedly, up from just 78 when we last checked in).
+Numbers are higher on Google Play — 494, up from 405, in fact — but that’s still an astonishingly small number for a service offered by a company as large as Capital One.

 In some ways, I understand how this service could be overlooked.
 I mean, the market doesn’t exactly need another mobile processor, and Spark Pay isn’t providing anything that we haven’t seen before.
-Nonetheless, Spark Pay has a solid app with a few features that, while not altogether unique, are not yet ubiquitous, either (social media discount offers, inventory management add-on with barcode scanning, receipt printing and cash drawer connectivity, etc).
+Nonetheless, Spark Pay has a solid app with a few features that, while not altogether unique, are not yet ubiquitous, either (social media discount offers, inventory management add-on with barcode scanning, etc).

 Plus let’s not forget that it’s backed by one of the ten largest banks in the U.S., Capital One.
 This is no fly-by-night operation or a clever little fledgling startup with a good concept but limited resources.

 Spark Pay has competitive rates and quality customer service alongside a well-designed app.
 Yes, some account holds and sudden terminations have definitely occurred here, as happens with almost all mobile payment providers.
-Still, the volume of these complaints is pretty low compared to others.
 Spark Pay’s customer support is also one of the best available for mobile processing, a fact we don’t take lightly.

-That said, Spark Pay has thus far also left us somewhat disappointed, particularly in regards to its lack of EMV support.
+That said, Spark Pay has thus far also left us somewhat disappointed, particularly in regards to its lack of EMV support for mobile.
 The company also has an eCommerce offering by the same name, but the two services do not integrate — at all.
-The company promises that both issues will be addressed, and soon.
-We’ll be watching, and we’ll revisit Capital One’s mobile processing service early in 2016.
+The sites have gotten a branding refresh, but the former promise that an integration was coming soon has been conveniently eliminated.

 Like most mobile processors, Spark Pay doesn’t have a huge list of products and services.
 But it does offer the following:

 Mobile card reader: This hardware is, as far as I can tell, identical to the original Verifone SAIL hardware.
-Capital One hasn’t rolled out its EMV compliant reader yet — it promises merchants that it will be available during Q1 of 2016.
+Capital One hasn’t rolled out its EMV compliant reader yet — it promises merchants that it will be available during Q1 of 2017 (after previously promising it in Q1 of 2016).
 We’ll check back in then to see what it looks like compared to other offerings.